Magnitude 5.6 earthquake hits Nepal and tremors are felt in New Delhi - ExBulletin

 There were no immediate reports of injuries.

-Three houses were damaged in Bajaura, according to the district police official, Surya Thapa.
+Three houses were damaged in Bagura, according to the district police official, Surya Thapa.

 The European-Mediterranean Seismological Center said earlier that the quake had a magnitude of 5.4.